20k-ultra/dotfiles/README.md

 ## GPU Setup

 I did not automate this part.
 Follow https://github.com/korvahannu/arch-nvidia-drivers-installation-guide to setup 4080 (since that's what I have), otherwise, manually get your gpu drivers working.
-Might have to generate x11 configs after the next step to ensure x11 plays nice with gpu.

 ## Setup